umatare5/telee/README.md

   </p></details>

-## Verified Platform
+## Exec Platform

-- The following table is result of values that can be set with the `-x` option and what version verified.
+- telee works for several operating systems.
+These are called exec-platform.
+- The following table shows each exec-platform was verified on which OS version.

   | Name (`-x`) | Description                   | Verified On     |
   | :---------- | :---------------------------- | :-------------- |